 You can also make this cute red truck burlap sign by clicking here and downloading my FREE SVG cut file!!

 Want to save this for later??
-PIN it now!!
+You can PIN it now, if you’d like!!
 Also, make sure to check out all the other Christmas decor and gifts I made with my Cricut by clicking here!

 And if you’re a fan of The Grinch like me, make sure to scroll through my DIY Grinch decorations by clicking here!